Chalarangelo/30-seconds-of-interviews/questions/node-error-first-callback.md

 #### Answer

-In Node.js, it is considered standard practice to handle errors in asynchronous functions by returning them as the first argument to the current function's callback.
-If there is an error, the first parameter is passed an Error object with all the details.
-Otherwise, the first parameter is null.
+Advantages include:

+* Not needing to process data if there is no need to even reference it
+* Having a consistent API leads to more adoption
+* Ability to easily adapt a callback pattern that will lead to more maintainable code

+As you can see from below example, the callback is called with null as its first argument if there is no error.
+However, if there is an error, you create an Error object, which then becomes the callback's only parameter.
+The callback function allows a user to easily know whether or not an error occurred.

 This practice is also called the _Node.js error convention_, and this kind of callback implementations are called _error-first callbacks_.